16 Halloween Fun Facts Everyone Should Know by October 31

 - Chocolate makes up about three-quarters of a trick-or-treater’s loot, according to the National Confectioners Association.

-- If you find yourself with more candy than you know what you do with, put your leftover sweets to good use with these Halloween candy ideas.
+- If you find yourself with more candy than you know what you do with, put your leftover Halloween candy to good use.

 - Candy corn has been made with the same recipe by the Jelly Belly Candy Company since around 1900.